Introduction to Protein Synthesis Virtual Lab

 Put your knowledge of protein synthesis to the test in quizzes throughout the simulation.
 Do you know the difference between DNA and RNA?
 How is a protein synthesised in cells?

-Screenshots of Introduction to Protein Synthesis (NEW) Virtual Lab Simulation
+Explore Introduction to Protein Synthesis Virtual Lab Simulation